Molecular and Cellular Neuroscience

 Prerequisite Background: Undergraduate courses in Developmental Biology, Molecular Genetics and Neuroscience are recommended but not required.

-Suggested Background Reading: Fundamental Neuroscience, Zigmond et al.,; Principles of Neuroscience, Kandel and Schwartz.
+Suggested Background Reading/Experience: Fundamental Neuroscience, Zigmond et al.,; Principles of Neuroscience, Kandel and Schwartz.

 Suitability for 1st Year Students: Recommended for 1st year students.